hurtn/ranger-migration/deployment.md

 If you wish to use private networking then the following post configuraiton are required:
 1. Follow [the following guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-vnet#create-a-virtual-network) to configure a VNet with two subnets, lock down the storage account and integrate the function app.
 2. Ensure [the following](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-vnet#configure-your-function-app-settings) function appc config settings have been applied
-3. Create private endpoints for the database in the default subnet.
+3. Create private endpoint for the database in the default subnet.

 8. Configure diagnostic logging to Log Analytics.
 Please see [the documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-monitor-log-analytics) for more details.
 9. AAD directory permissions - in order to look up users and groups in the directory the following permissions need to be granted to either the service principal or managed identity